RMI-NITT/STAR/README.md

   1. Detect and measure vital signs of animals.
   2. Tracking both animal and human movements to prevent poaching and hunting in wildlife sanctuaries.

+This project proposes the use of Frequency Modulated Continuous Wave radar to send and analyse signals to detect and estimate respiration and heartbeat frequencies.
+Being capable of measuring vital signs(through non-contact methods) and having a wider ﬁeld, it is more advantageous than the existing alternatives.
+Through its implementation, detection of human activity and the vital signs of the animals in the reserves can be easily monitored.

 ![imgonline-com-ua-twotoone-ReQTNrdInH](https://user-images.githubusercontent.com/83502978/179454096-eec3a779-d967-4710-87ca-163635abd7cc.png)